IhnatVelykoivan/new/README.md

 - npm (Node package manager)

-Install Dependencies
+# Install Dependencies

-1.Clone the repository:
+# 1.Clone the repository:

+bash
 $ git clone `https://github.com/IhnatVelykoivan/new.git`

-2.Navigate into the project directory:
+# 2.Navigate into the project directory:

 bash
 $ cd new

-3.Install the required dependencies:
+# 3.Install the required dependencies:

 bash
 $ npm install

-4.Configure your API keys by creating a .env file in the root directory and adding the following keys:
+# 4.Configure your API keys by creating a .env file in the root directory and adding the following keys:

 ELEVEN_LABS_API_KEY=your-eleven-labs-api-key
 OLLAMA_API_KEY=your-ollama-api-key